MedDaliJ/ethsocialnetwork/README.md

 # ethsocialnetwork
-A basic decentralized social network on Ethereum that i built while learning dapps development on Ethereum
+A basic decentralized social network on Ethereum that i built while learning dapps development on Ethereum.
+I used React for the frontend.